DWAA1660/Breadbot/README.md

-It's Breadbot!
-A discord bot!
-Developed by DWAA1660!
+The code for GARFY, a discord bot developed by DWAA1660, and Blackhole927.